tadaspetra/agora/call_summary/GUIDE.md

 }
 ```

-You will notice the code above will print out a bunch of numbers that probably don't mean anything to you unless you are an all-knowing AI.
-To decode we will need to use protobuf and create a readable object from this.
+You will notice the code above prints out an array of numbers that only mean something to you if you are an all-knowing AI.
+We will need to use protobuf and create a readable object from this to decode.
 ## Decode the Transcription
-To decode the message, we will use a Protocol Buffer (also refered to as protobuf).
+We will use a Protocol Buffer (also refered to as protobuf) to decode the message.
 A protocol buffer is a language and platform neutral generator for serializing data.
-In this case we will serialize the random looking numbers into an object called `Message`.
+In this case, we will serialize the random-looking numbers into an object called `Message`.

-You first need to create a `.proto` file with the following content.
-I will create this file in it's own folder: `lib/protobuf/file.proto`.
+First, create a `.proto` file with the following content.
+I will put this file in a new folder: `lib/protobuf/file.proto`.

 ```
 syntax = "proto3";